-Those who presently follow the Rabbinic system of an 8-day festival for Passover and Unleavened Bread claim authority from the late Jewish rabbinic leaders.
+Those who presently follow the Rabbinic system of an 8-day observance of Passover and Unleavened Bread claim authority from the late Jewish rabbinic leaders.
 This claim of authority is most commonly based upon their understanding of a passage from the book of Matthew.

-Then Yahushua spoke to the multitude, and to his disciples, saying, The scribes and the Pharisees sit in seat of Moses.
-Therefore, all whatsoever they command you (i.e., from the Scriptures) to observe, that observe and do.
+Then Yahushua spoke to the multitude, and to his disciples, saying, THE SCRIBES AND THE PHARISEES SIT IN THE SEAT OF MOSES.
+THEREFORE, ALL WHATSOEVER THEY COMMAND YOU (i.e., from the Scriptures) TO OBSERVE, THAT OBSERVE AND DO.
 Yet you do not (observe) according to their ἔργα (erga; business, enterprise, works), for they say but do not do it.
 For they bind heavy burdens and grievous to be borne, and lay them upon men’s shoulders; but they themselves will not move them with one of their fingers.
 But all their works they do for to be seen of men: they make broad their phylacteries, and enlarge the borders of their garments, and love the uppermost rooms at feasts, and the chief seats in the synagogues, and greetings in the markets, and to be called of men, Rabbi, Rabbi.
 (Matt.
 23:1-7)

-Those who follow an 8-day festival (Passover followed by the 7 days of Unleavened Bread) see this statement as authority for following the rabbinic system of Passover.
+Those who follow an 8-day observance (Passover followed by the 7 days of Unleavened Bread) see this statement as authority for following the rabbinic system of Passover.

 The true position, on the other hand, views it as a warning.
 “In the seat of Moses” refers to the scribes and Pharisees holding that position of Moses in the sense that they are teaching from Scriptures.

 Everything the Scriptures commands us to do, we are to do.
-Yet we are not to follow the ἔργα (plural of ἔργον [ergon; business, enterprise, works]) of the rabbis, who even deny that the messiah had come in the flesh.
+Yet we are not to follow the ἔργα (erga; plural of ἔργον [ergon; business, enterprise, works]) of the rabbis, who even deny that the messiah had come in the flesh.

-The ancient Hebrew Shem Tob texts of Matt.
+The ancient Hebrew Shem Tob text of Matt.
 23:3, explains it even clearer when it reports:

 Now all which (they) say to you, keep and do; but (according to) their ORDINANCES AND DEEDS do not do because they say (to do) and do not do.